JSBmanD/docs/pages/deep-linked-ads/google-marketing-platform-app-conversion-tracking.md

 ## Enable Google Marketing Platform in Branch

-!!! note ""
+[block:callout]
+{
+  "type": "info",
+  "title": "Sending App Conversions",
-	Completing this section will result in Branch sending app conversion to Google in order to attribute them back to Google Marketing Platform campaigns.
+  "body": "Completing this section will result in Branch sending app conversion to Google in order to attribute them back to Google Marketing Platform campaigns."
+}
+[/block]

 1. Navigate to the [Partner Management tab](https://dashboard.branch.io/ads/partner-management) and search for <notranslate>**Google Marketing Platform**</notranslate>.